-Chart patterns are best categorized according to the signals they give.
-Usually, there are two types of patterns in futures trading, but some experts argue there is a third one as well.
+We can best categorize chart patterns according to the signals they give.
+Usually, there are two types of patterns in futures trading, but some experts argue there is a third one.
 Now, let’s go through their different types and find out more about their characteristics:

-The continuation patterns are used to identify situations where the established trend will continue its direction.
+Traders use continuation patterns to identify situations where the established trend will continue its direction.
 Think of continuation patterns as pauses in the general trend.
-This type is also known as consolidation (sideways market) patterns.
+This type is also known as a consolidation (sideways market) pattern.
 In reality, the continuation patterns can’t tell on which side we should expect a breakout.

-Examples of continuation patterns are Flag and Pennant patterns, wedges, symmetrical triangles, ascending and descending triangles, and others.
+Examples of continuation patterns are Flag and Pennant patterns, wedges, symmetrical triangles, ascending and descending triangles, etc.

 Good examples of these patterns are head and shoulders, double and triple tops and bottoms, and others.

-Some experts prefer to divide the stock chart patterns further by adding an additional category.
-You may often hear for some patterns to be referred to as “bilateral”.
+Some experts prefer to divide the stockchart patterns further by adding an additional category.
+You may often hear traders refer to some patterns as “bilateral.”
 Bilateral patterns reveal that the price can move in either direction.
-Although it may not make sense to you how such a pattern group can be helpful, in reality, bilateral patterns are used by traders who want to have a safety net and place an order on the top and the bottom of the pattern.
+It’s not always obvious how such a pattern group can be helpful.
+Typically the traders who use bilateral patterns want to have a safety net and place an order on the top and the bottom of the pattern.
 Once one of the orders is triggered, the other is canceled.

 Think of bilateral patterns as an indication that the market is highly volatile.

 The triangle formations are often considered a part of this group.
-Once we go through them in detail, you will find out why they can be described as continuation and as bilateral at the same time.
+Once we go through them in detail, you will find out why we describe them as both a continuation pattern and bilateral at the same time.
 The main idea is that triangle patterns can’t tell where the breakout will be.

 Let’s now get more practical and dive in the…

-When trading futures contracts, you are likely to come across a variety of stock chart patterns.
+When trading futures contracts, you are likely to come across a variety of stockchart patterns.
 Some are easier to spot, while others are quite complicated and often tricky.
-However, if you are just starting with trading and technical analysis, in particular, it is always advisable to trade the most popular and time-tested patterns.
+However, if you are just starting with trading and technical analysis, we recommend trading with the most popular and time-tested patterns.

 Here is a pick of the top 10 stock chart patterns you should look for when trading futures: